nuclearsugar/VectorRecursionWorkbench/README.md

 ## Standalone App
-To play with the software without any fuss, there is an [standalone app](https://github.com/nuclearsugar/VectorRecursionWorkbench/releases) available for both Mac and Windows.
+To play with this software without any fuss, check out the [standalone apps](https://github.com/nuclearsugar/VectorRecursionWorkbench/releases) available for Mac & Windows.

 ## Archived